LibrariesHacked/schema-librarydata/docs/membership.md

 ---

 A library member is any user registered with the library service.
 The user does not need to have borrowed a library item within any timescale to be considered a member.
-It is assumed inactive users are removed from the library system after an appropriate period of time, in accordance with GDPR.
+It is assumed inactive users are removed from the library system after an appropriate period of time, in accordance with General data protection regulations (GDPR).

 ### How the data can be collected